 Besides the fibres in the concrete, the amount of wire-mesh reinforcement used is extremely limited.
 As a result of the printing technology used, formwork was redundant, saving an estimated sixty percent on material, time, and budget.
 In the future, an entire house could be printed in just under two days.
 If you add up all the days, it took just three weeks to print the house at Kamp C.

-The model home was designed to showcase the technology and the potential of 3D printing.
-“We printed an overhang, it has heavily curved walls, different types of walls… We also incorporated solutions to the traditional thermal bridge, eliminating cold bridges altogether”, says Ascione.
+The model home was designed to showcase the technology and also the potential of 3D printing.
+“We printed an overhang, it has heavily curved walls, different types of walls.
+Additionally, we also incorporated solutions to the traditional thermal bridge, eliminating cold bridges altogether”, says Ascione.
 “We developed a low-energy house, with all the mod cons, including floor and ceiling heating, special façade solar panels and a heat pump, and we will also be adding a green roof.”

 “When we started to build it, we had no idea which use the building would have.
 Our aim was to print the floor area, height, and shape of an average contemporary home, in the form of a model home with multipurpose options.
 This is a principle of circular building.
-The building can be used as a house, a meeting space, an office, or an exhibition space.
-People can visit the house from September after making an appointment”, says Piet Wielemans, who is an architect at Kamp C.
+You can use the building as a house, a meeting space, an office, or an exhibition space.
+People can visit the house during September after making an appointment”, says Piet Wielemans, who is an architect at Kamp C.

-The house is part of the European C3PO project, which aims to accelerate the transition to this innovative technology in Flanders.
-Eight partners, from the business community and the scientific community, have joined forces for the project.
+The house is part of the European C3PO project.
+This project aims to accelerate the transition to this innovative technology in Flanders.
+Eight partners from both the business community and the scientific community have joined forces for the project.
 They are Beneens, ETIB/CONCRETE HOUSE, Groep Van Roey, Thomas More, Trias architecten, Ghent University and Vicré.
 Saint-Gobain Weber is also contributing to the project.

 About Kamp C